 Once you've activated your account, take your next steps at My.IllinoisState.edu, where your personalized To Do List will be updated with your relevant requirements.

 Submit Enrollment Deposit

 Newly admitted freshmen must pay a $150 non-refundable deposit to reserve their space in the freshman class.
-Enrollment deposits for fall will be accepted as space permits, subject to change without notice.
+We are no longer accepting enrollment deposits for summer and fall 2022.

 In addition to paying online, we offer the alternative option for deposit submission by sending a check or money order payable to Illinois State University.
 Please include the student’s UID number and indicate “Enrollment Deposit” with the payment.